mggardne/MRI_Phantom/README.md

 3. phantoms_T2star2

 phantoms_plt2 lets the user select the series that make up a complete set of T2* echo times.  phantoms_T2star2 processes all of the phantoms*_plt2.mat files in the current directory.

+The single large tube MRI phantom consists of a Naglene bottle with either a single concentration of agarose gel (for T1rho) or MnCl2 (for T2*).
+Similar to the small vials phantom processing, the files necessary for calculating T1rho (for a single set of spin lock times in a single series) are:

+1. dicom_lst2
+2. phantomr_plt1
+3. phantomr_T2star1

+Similarly, the files necessary for calculating T2* (for a single set of echo times in different series) are:

+1. dicom_lst2
+2. phantoms_plt1
+3. phantoms_T2star1

 If a DICOMDIR file exists, dicom_lst.m, will read the DICOMDIR file and use the series information.